Building the CMake Python wheel

 Overview

-This project has been designed to work with scikit-build.
+This project has been designed to work with scikit-build-core.

 This is done ensuring source files and build artifacts are copied and/or generated in expected locations.